etiennestuder/gradle-plugindev-plugin/README.md

 }
 ```

+In the example above, it is assumed that the plugin is hosted on [GitHub](https://github.com/).
+Thus,
+the configuration properties for the issue url and the vcs url are automatically derived by the
+plugindev plugin.

 ### When building and uploading an existing plugin

 Provide the default set of configuration properties that match the setup of your current Gradle